The AONB Partnership

 The main mechanism for protecting AONBs directly is through planning.
 AONBs in England and Wales have equal landscape value and protection to National Parks, but planning decisions remain with the local authorities.
 Public bodies are legally required to ‘have regard to the purposes of AONBs in carrying out their functions’ (Section 85, Countryside & Rights of Way Act 2000).
 In recognition that the landscape needs active management as well as protection, AONBs also receive funding for conservation.
 This includes specific funding for AONB Partnerships, as well as targeting by other schemes such as farm conservation grants.

-The AONB Partnership currently runs a grant scheme and a range of projects:
+The AONB Partnership currently runs a range of projects:

 - River Clun Recovery Project